 HRDC is proud to present a Danny Miller film.
 Seeds of Hope tells the story of agriculture and food in Hawai‘i.
-Through the voices of farmers, teachers, industry experts and community members, it covers the Islands' historic agricultural sytems; the modern pressures of urban development; the plantation legacy and the impacts of its withdrawal; and the state's growing food insecurity at a time when healthy, locally-produced food is something that more and more people want.
-Seeds of Hope paints a moving portrait of Hawai‘i's struggle to resolve conflicting demands on its limited agricultural lands.
+Through the voices of farmers, teachers, industry experts and community members, it covers traditional Hawaiian agriculture; modern pressures of urban development; the plantation legacy and its withdrawal; and the state's growing food insecurity at a time when healthy, locally produced food is something that more and more people want.
+Seeds of Hope paints a moving portrait of Hawai‘i's struggle to resolve conflicting demands on its limited agricultural resources.
 This film is a must-see for anybody interested in farming, food, rural education, cultural practice and policy development.